Racial Discrimination at Work

 Legal Support for Victims of Racial Discrimination in the Workplace

-Whether you’ve been denied opportunities, treated unfairly, or subjected to offensive comments because of your race, our employment solicitors are here to support you every step of the way.
+Whether you’ve been denied opportunities, treated unfairly, or subjected to offensive comments because of your race — or you’re an employer responding to such concerns within your organisation — our employment solicitors are here to support you every step of the way.

 Discrimination based on race is both unethical and unlawful under the Equality Act 2010.
-If you’ve experienced this kind of treatment or if you have witnessed it within your organisation, we can help you seek justice.
+If you’ve experienced this kind of treatment or if you have witnessed it — or received reports of it — within your organisation, we can help you seek justice, resolution, and compliance.

 What Is Race Discrimination?